RoDmitry/EnCom/README.md

 There is no need to escape characters in strings.
 And it's capable to work with binary data as is.

+The design downside is that it's not allowed to have keys with `:` or separator chars (any character <= ' '), where Json allows any string.

 Zero-copy for strings and binary bytes.

 ## Examples